m8ttyB/m8ttyb.github.io/content/blog/2010/10/jython-and-my-unzip-drama.md

 Time to try hacking something together in Java since I can harness the power of Java in Jython (code snippet credit goes to [java_geek on StackOverflow](https://stackoverflow.com/questions/2257620/outofmemory-error-while-trying-to-extract-a-large-jar-using-zipfileset)).
-Again I was faced with an out of memory error alongdue to the limitation of the runtime environment... aargh!
+Again I was faced with an out of memory error due to the limitation of the runtime environment... aargh!

 ```java